civboot/fngi/notes/fu.md

 ### Mem
 Definitions:
-- F(SE+IM) means "fetch SE+IM" aka "fetch sector + immediate" aka use the value at the immediate address in the specified sector.
-S(...) means "store" at that address.
+- FT(SE+IM) means "fetch SE+IM" aka "fetch sector + immediate" aka use the
+  value at the immediate address in the specified sector.
+ST(...) means "store" at that address.
 - Top means the top value used in the operation
 - Second means the second value used in the operation (may not be used).
 - WS0 means top of working stack, WS1 means second value.